NULLhere/Proxando/README.md

 This software is a replica of one of the most iconic and used tools of offensive security: proxychains<br>
-Essentially, this is a TCP + UDP proxyphains implementation <br>
+Essentially, this is a TCP + UDP proxychains implementation <br>
 Over the years, I would not have been able to carry out several activities without proxychains.
 However, there were times when I would have found certain features useful — features that the original author has not yet introduced
 <br>
 <br>